hackerspace-ntnu/website-next/CONTRIBUTING.md

 bun lint
 ```

+### Debugging (VS Code)

+To start debugging your code, you can run the `Next.js: Debug server-side` configuration followed by either the `Next.js: Debug client-side` if you're using Chrome, or `Next.js: Debug server-side (Firefox)` if you're using Firefox.
+If you'd like to use Firefox, the [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) extension is required.

+Now, when you've got both the server and client running, you should be able to place breakpoints, inspect variables and more.
+If you haven't done much debugging like this before, check out the [VS Code docs about debugging](https://code.visualstudio.com/Docs/editor/debugging).

 ## Commit messages

 We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
 This is to ensure that we have a consistent way of writing commit messages to make it easier to understand what has been changed and why.
 Try to follow the guidelines as closely as possible.
 You can also use [the recommended vscode extension](.vscode/extensions.json) to help you write the commit messages.